ddev/ddev/docs/content/users/install/docker-installation.md

     1. Install colima with `brew install colima` using homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/docs/INSTALL.md).
     2. Configure your system to use mutagen, which is nearly essential for Colima. `ddev config global --mutagen-enabled`.
     3. If integrating with [Pantheon](https://ddev.readthedocs.io/en/stable/users/providers/pantheon/), may need to set an explicit nameserver in `~/.colima/default/colima.yaml` like `1.1.1.1`.
-    4. Start colima: `colima start --cpu 4 --memory 4` will set up a colima instance with 4 CPUs and 4GB of memory allocated.
+    3. Start colima: `colima start --cpu 4 --memory 4 --dns=1.1.1.1` will set up a colima instance with 4 CPUs and 4GB of memory allocated and using DNS server 1.1.1.1 (Cloudflare).
 Your needs may vary.
 After the first start you can just use `colima start`.
 Use `colima start -e` to edit the configuration file.
+(Configuring the DNS server is critical if you're using Pantheon or other tenants of `storage.googleapis.com`.)
     5. `colima status` will show colima's status.
     6. After a computer restart you'll need to `colima start` again.
 This will eventually be automated in later versions of colima.